Machu Picchu (MP)

 A lot of gold hunters are digging around the mountains around MP as the treasures were never discovered.

-The water system has built in filtering and we can see the water still running in the cistern systems.
+The water system has built in filtering with the groovesand we can see the water still running in them.
+We can also see evidence of rocks still being moved and it's still actively being built when they abandoned it

 Edy also explained how the sun temple is built where they figured out where they can see the sun goes between Sun Gate to the mountain on the opposite side and how it tracks between summer and winter solstice.
 That is why the Sungate was created with the alignment to the Sun temple